Sussex-Invisibles/AmellieAnalysis/scripts/README.md

 2. The ROOT file containing the region histograms (such as produced by ```getRegions.cpp``` or the other function in this script.)
 3. The ROOT file containing the tracked histograms, as produced by ```getTrackingInfo.cpp```.
 4. The required signal: use either ```reemitted```, ```scattered``` or ```attenuated```
+5. The string "MC" or "raw" to describe the type of root file being used.

 If wanting to apply a region selection, the script requires 12 input arguments:
 1. The string ```apply_region```